josiahse/star-wars-api/README.md

 #### MVP

-- Fetch Star Wars Characters for initial page load (first 6 or 12 characters)
+- Fetch Star Wars Characters for initial page load (first 6 characters)
 - Fetch Stars Wars info for other pages on load
 - Implement routes between the various pages page
 - Search bar on each page

 #### PostMVP

-- Implement a generic search field for each
+- Implement a generic search field for each -- not yet done, see code snippets below for how I believe this would need to be implemented given the API I am working with.

 ## Components